Basic SAS Enterprise Session Monitor Concepts¶

 - The performance data shown by a Session portlet contains extra highlighting when displaying a Job, in order to make the graphs easier to read.

-- Job logs are tracked in real time by ESM, and program Warnings and Errors are displayed as part of the performance data
+- Job logs are tracked in real time by SAS Enterprise Session Monitor, and program Warnings and Errors are displayed as part of the performance data

-Jobs can be searched separately from other sessions and have a dedicated pane on the ESM ribbon.
+Jobs can be searched separately from other sessions and have a dedicated pane on the SAS Enterprise Session Monitor ribbon.
 For more information, see the Job View section.

 Macro quick reference